The circular SiZer, inferred persistence of shape parameters and application to early stem cell differentiation: Appendix B: Proofs

-In the next step we show that $\mathcal{A}$ is a differential operator.
-To this end, we exploit \citet[Th\'eor\`eme]{Peetre1959} stating that $\mathcal{A}$ is a differential operator if and only if it has the following property (of a \emph{local} operator)
+In the next step, we show that $\mathcal{A}$ is a differential operator.
+To this end, we exploit Peetre \cite{Peetre1959}, Th\'eor\`eme, stating that $\mathcal{A}$ is a differential operator if and only if it has the following property (of a \emph{local} operator)

-Indeed, assuming that the smooth function $f:\SS\to \RR$ vanishes in a neighborhood $U$ of $z_0$, let $g:\SS\to \RR$ be smooth, having a nondegenerate maximum at $z_0$ with support in $U$.
-In consequence, for every $\beta \in \RR$ the function $r= \beta f + g$ has a nondegenerate maximum at $z_0$ and hence $\partial_h|_{h=0} (L_h*r)(z_0) \leq 0$ by Lemma \ref{CV-implies-NE:lem} which implies by Lemma \ref{almost-heat-eqn:lem} that $\mathcal{A}(r)(z_0)\leq 0$.
-By linearity
+Indeed, assuming that the smooth function $f:\SS\to\RR$ vanishes in a neighborhood $U$ of $z_0$, let $g:\SS\to\RR$ be smooth, having a nondegenerate maximum at $z_0$ with support in $U$.
+In consequence, for every $\beta\in\RR$ the function $r= \beta f + g$ has a nondegenerate maximum at $z_0$, and hence $\partial_h|_{h=0} (L_h*r)(z_0) \leq0$ by Lemma~\ref{CV-implies-NE:lem} which implies by Lemma~\ref{almost-heat-eqn:lem} that $\mathcal{A}(r)(z_0)\leq0$.
+By linearity,